tumido/FIT-VUT-projects/IPK/project2/README.md

 0\r\n
 \r\n
 ```
 First of all header and first chunk are sent (together).
 After a delay server sends next chunk and repeats this step until end of file.
-The last chunk's size ussually differs from CHUNK_SIZE.
+The last chunk's size usually differs from CHUNK_SIZE.

 Simple sending
 -------------